Stroud throws for 306 yards, two TDs to lead Texans over Steelers 30-6; Pickett leaves with injury

-HOUSTON (AP) — Rookie C.J.
-Stroud had another big game Sunday, throwing for 306 yards and two touchdowns to lead the Houston Texans to a 30-6 win over the Pittsburgh Steelers.
+Stroud threw for 306 yards and two touchdowns to lead the Houston Texans to a 30-6 win over the Pittsburgh Steelers on Sunday.

+Stroud has thrown for 1,212 yards, which is second only to Cam Newton, who had 1,386 in his first four games for Carolina in 2011.

 Mitch Trubisky threw for 18 yards after Pickett left.